jake1164/Pico-RBG-Matrix-P3-64x32/README.md

 # Pico-RBG-Matrix-P3-64x32
-Example python code for the Waveshare Pico RGB Matrix Clock
+This is the example micropython code for the [Waveshare Pico RGB Matrix Clock](https://www.waveshare.com/wiki/Pico-RGB-Matrix-P3-64x32).